shsingh/f5-application-services-integration-iApp/CONTRIBUTING.md

 limitations under the License.

 ### Contributor License Agreement
-Individuals or business entities who contribute to this project must have completed and submitted the [F5® Contributor License Agreement](TBD(readthedocs)) to TBD(email) prior to their code submission being included in this project.
+Individuals or business entities who contribute to this project must have completed and submitted the [F5® Contributor License Agreement](http://appsvcs-integration-iapp.readthedocs.io/en/latest/cla_landing.html) to App_Services_Integration_Engineering@f5.com prior to their code submission being included in this project.